Parent, Infant, and Early Childhood

 The Family Attachment-Focused Services, Treatment & Training (FASTT) program, developed in partnership with Adventist HealthCare’s Lourie Center for Children's Social & Emotional Wellness, is designed to increase access to critical early childhood mental healthcare by supporting workforce development in the field.
 More trained professionals will make it possible to serve more at-risk children and families, improve the quality of care and reduce assessment wait times for access to services.
 The PIEC team is supporting FASST as the evaluation lead for the project and by contributing to workforce development through training and coaching in the Early Childhood Service Intensity Instrument (ECSII), Screening, Brief Intervention and Referral to Treatment (SBIRT), and Facilitating Attuned iNteractions (FAN).

-This project supports program-wide implementation of the Pyramid Model for Social Emotional Competence within a demonstration site for special-needs and special education preschool, childcare and Early Head Start service delivery.
+The PIEC team supported program-wide implementation of the Pyramid Model for Social Emotional Competence within a demonstration site for special-needs and special education preschool, childcare, and Early Head Start service delivery.
+This included training, coaching, and evaluation of the Pyramid Model within the site and collaboration with other evidence-informed programs being implemented at the site.

 Maryland Cares